 Rhubarb Leaf-spot - Ramularia rhei

-The fungus Ramularia rhei causes Rhubarb Leaf-spot.
+The white mould Ramularia rhei causes Rhubarb Leaf-spot.
 This takes the form of roughly circular or oval, sunken, reddish or tan coloured lesions on the leaves and stems of Rhubarb.
+Small white tufts of conidia in caespituli, emerging from stomata, should be visible.

 Leicestershire & Rutland Map